Set up self-hosted documentation

 5RUN fern-generate

-fern-generate processes your documentation at build time, enabling faster container startup, air-gapped deployment, and a smaller attack surface.
+fern-generate is a command available inside the Docker image that processes your documentation at build time, enabling faster container startup, air-gapped deployment, and a smaller attack surface.
+It’s not a command you run on your host machine.
 You can alternatively defer generation to runtime.

 4